JakubTabor/Unsupervised_Learning/README.md

 * First we check it using inertia_ and supplying 7 possible num. of clusters
 * Next we use Silhouette Score and overall from this 2 techniques we see that the best num. of clusters is 3
 * And sign kmeans labels to our dataset, thats how we reach its final form

+# Now we can check on graph the characteristics of each graph